Rezident16/capstone-fullstackers/proposal.md

     - The user must be logged in
     - The user must be the one who liked the message

-# High Level Requirements

-- Create a message by the user
-- Edit the message by the user
-- Delete the message by the user
-- Display the messages by the user
-- Display the stocks for that specific chat
-- Display likes/dislikes for the message post
-- Add a like/dislike to

 # Database

 ![image](https://github.com/user-attachments/assets/6937751a-4c41-49bf-bd3c-66064e70c5d5)